 Upcoming Reading Groups

-In this entrepreneurship reading group, students will explore how entrepreneurship relates to social life by learning about value creation and discussing surprising and insightful stories.
-Each participant will receive a $500 scholarship.
+Led by Dr. James Caton, scholars will explore how entrepreneurship relates to social life by learning about value creation and discussing surprising and insightful stories.
+This reading group is open to all undergraduate students.
+At the end of the program, each participant will receive a $500 scholarship.

 Spring 2019 Scholars